Home / LSA Students / Academics & Requirements / LSA Degrees & Requirements / Writing Requirements /

 First-Year Writing Requirement courses offered for a particular term can be found by using the advanced search function in the LSA Course Guide and selecting “first-year writing” under the "Other Requirements/Groupings" feature.

-Rather than placing students in a specific course, Sweetland invites students to participate in a Directed Self-Placement process (DSP) to select their first writing course in consultation with their advisor.
-Prior to attending Orientation, students complete an online reading and writing assignment and answer questions about that experience and their previous experiences with writing.
-When meeting with their advisor during Orientation, students receive a course recommendation based upon their responses to the DSP essay and questions, evaluate themselves as writers, discuss their course recommendation, and choose a writing course that will enable them to become more proficient and confident in University-level academic writing.
-Students' DSP essays are sent to the instructor of their first writing course as an introduction to their writing and to help instructors work with students to identify strengths and areas for improvement.
+Placement.
+Rather than placing students in a specific course, first-year students (except LSA Honors and RC) are asked to complete the Directed Self-Placement (DSP) to help them judge their own readiness for and comfort with college-level writing.
+Prior to attending Orientation, students complete an online reading and writing assignment and answer questions about that experience and their previous writing experiences.
+When meeting with their advisor during Orientation, students receive a course recommendation based upon their responses to the DSP essay and questions, evaluate themselves as writers, discuss their course recommendation, and choose a writing course that will enable them to become more proficient and confident in college-level academic writing.
+Students’ DSP essays are sent to the instructor of their first writing course as an introduction to their writing and to help instructors work with students to identify strengths and areas for improvement.

 Transfer students who have completed writing courses at another college or university may be able to use those courses to satisfy the First-Year Writing Requirement.
 The list of currently approved and non-approved courses is available at: